-talk. notes from my presentation at dev marketing summit
+Notes from my presentation at the Evans Data dev marketing summit

 Last month I spoke at the Evans Data Developer Marketing Summit in San Jose.
 My talk was titled “Building Developer Communities.
 Why Engagement is Everything”.
 The talk was very well received and I’ve had multiple requests to turn it into a blog post.
 The talk centered around why engagement is an important metric to focus on and then walked participants through how we are creating a highly engaged community.